-A quick test can be performed at the imager side by using the acrylic test filter, OSP-004.
+A quick test can be performed at the imager side by using the red acrylic test filter, OSP-004.

 - Place the filter in front of the imager's lens.
-The detector should enter alarm within 1 minute. - The detector can be reset by a command from the FACP. - Notify the proper authorities that the system is back on line.
+The detector should enter alarm within 1 minute. - The detector can be reset with the remote reset or by momentarily interrupting power. - Notify the proper authorities that the system is back on line.